Skip to content

 The following commands read config.purus automatically when no file arguments are given:

-• purus build — Uses entry, output, and header settings
+• purus build — Uses entry, output, type, header, and strict settings

 • purus run — Uses entry setting